StardustGogeta/Math-Programming/README.md

 <details><summary><b>Minor Math Projects</b></summary>

-  - *CircleEquationSolver*: Determines the equation of a circle through three points.
+- CircleEquationSolver: Determines the equation of a circle through three points.
-  - *CoinFlipper*: Simulates the repeated flipping of a coin.
+- CoinFlipper: Simulates the repeated flipping of a coin.
-  - *FC4-Recursion* (Factor Calculator 4): Lists all divisors of a given integer.
+- FC4-Recursion (Factor Calculator 4): Lists all divisors of a given integer.
-  - *Fibonacci*: Computes the entries in the Fibonacci sequence.
+- Fibonacci: Computes the entries in the Fibonacci sequence.
-  - *InfiniteGeometricSum*: Calculates the sum of an infinite geometric series.
+- InfiniteGeometricSum: Calculates the sum of an infinite geometric series.
-  - *PolynomialFitter*: Finds the minimal-degree polynomial function which passes through a set of points.
+- PolynomialFitter: Finds the minimal-degree polynomial function which passes through a set of points.
-  - *RadicalSimplifier*: Simplifies a radical expression by extracting perfect squares from the radicand.
+- RadicalSimplifier: Simplifies a radical expression by extracting perfect squares from the radicand.
-  - *TowersOfHanoi*: Finds a solution to the Towers of Hanoi puzzle.
+- TowersOfHanoi: Finds a solution to the Towers of Hanoi puzzle.

 </details>